Zimbabweans go hungry as drought hammers southern Africa

 In Gokwe South, Tererai's district of Zimbabwe, the government estimates 60 percent of the maize crop has failed.
 Even the larger scale farmers have not been spared.

-"We are expecting 6-1/2 metric tons.
+"We are expecting 6-1/2 tonnes.
 Last year we had 15-1/2.
 This year's crop was severely affected by heat," said mother-of-three Rosewitha Manjovha, another farmer.

 Although drought is blamed for this year's crop failure, Zimbabwean farmers are reluctant to grow small grains such as sorghum and millet, which are more resistant to drought but are not widely eaten in Zimbabwe.

-Most farmers also struggle to buy seed and fertilizer.
-A 10 kg pack of seed costs up to $30 while a 50 kg bag of fertilizer costs $40, a fortune to many.
+Most farmers also struggle to buy seed and fertiliser.
+A 10 kg pack of seed costs up to $30 while a 50 kg bag of fertiliser costs $40, a fortune to many.

 Farmers also lose up to 35 percent of harvested maize due to poor storage, according to the WFP.

-To counter this, it is piloting a project in which farmers store up to a metric ton of maize in airtight canvas "cocoons" that keep oxygen and moisture out.
+To counter this, it is piloting a project in which farmers store up to a tonne of maize in airtight canvas "cocoons" that keep oxygen and moisture out.
 The maize can then be stored for more than six months without being attacked by weevils.

 (Reporting by MacDonald Dzirutwe; Editing by Ed Cropley and Peter Graff)